NikkelM/Hades-II-CosmeticsAPI/README.md

 		de = "...",
 	},
 	Description = {
-		-- "{$Keywords.CosmeticSwap}:" resolves to "Alt Decor" with a tooltip for something that replaces something, "{$Keywords.CosmeticAltAdd}:" to "Extra Decor" with a tooltip that it replaces something similar, and {$Keywords.CosmeticAdd} resolves to "Extra Decor" for something that did not exist before. en = "{$Keywords.CosmeticSwap}: Time-worn monoliths that stand tall to either side of the {#BoldFormatGraftDark}Cauldron{#Prev}.", de = "...",
+		-- "{$Keywords.CosmeticSwap}:" resolves to "Alt Decor" with a tooltip for something that replaces something, "{$Keywords.CosmeticAltAdd}:" to "Extra Decor" with a tooltip that it adds or replaces something similar, and {$Keywords.CosmeticAdd} resolves to "Extra Decor" for something that did not exist before.
+You should not need to use CosmeticAdd, since all cosmetics added through the Cosmetics API replace an existing cosmetic. en = "{$Keywords.CosmeticSwap}: Time-worn monoliths that stand tall to either side of the {#BoldFormatGraftDark}Cauldron{#Prev}.", de = "...",
 	},